wp-plugins/adrotate/readme.txt

 == Upgrade Notice ==

-= 3.10.9 =
+= 3.10.10 =
-* NOTE: PHP5.3 required - Upgrade your server if you don't have PHP5.3
+* NOTE: PHP5.3 required - Upgrade your server if you don't have PHP5.3 or newer
-* [new] Export adverts to XML
+* [new] Auto-detect if javascript for dynamic groups is required
+* [fix] Deleting old stats now always works
-* [fix] Overlapping ads in some cases for Dynamic groups
+* [fix] Welcome message showing too often for some users

 The full changelog can be found on the [AdRotate website](https://www.adrotateplugin.com/development/).
 Get more AdRotate!
 [Get AdRotate Pro today](https://www.adrotateplugin.com/adrotate-pro/)!